 The co-op parks are owned and operated by the co-op members.
 (Separate and independent non-profit corporations.)

-There is a great sense of community in these parks as everyone is an owner.
-Prices are very affordable, and if you want to own without some of the hassles of ownership, and you want a homebase but also be able to travel as well and not lose your spot, an SKP co-op lot may be good for you.
+If you want to own without some of the hassles of ownership, and you want a home base but also want to travel and not lose your spot, an SKP co-op lot may be good for you.